l0k18/steemportal/ROADMAP.md

 x of y delegates to sign a founder-level action within a specified time period.

+### Groups

+This feature is going to be available from the core, so it will be integrated when it becomes available.

 The other advanced function planned is based on the SteemHordes group system, which will be a distributed chat system.
 This will initially only implement public chatrooms, but it will work using a lightweight